faizan-ali/shap-e-banana-dev/README.md

 ### Using Docker

 Build the model as a Docker image.
+You can change the `banana-bert` part to anything.

 ```sh
 docker build -t banana-bert .